E

 Migration happens around the summer in August or September.
 The distances depend upon the birds.
 Some travel far while some don’t.
 It is still unclear why some of the groups stay behind while others migrate.
 But they tend to travel south.

 The European Starling is quite sociable in nature, whether it is with other Starlings or with humans.
 They are often found in flocks, breeding together, eating together, and even migrating together in the form of groups.
-After mating, the male is there by the side of the female, engaging in activities with her.
-Moreover, they are not afraid of humans, and can often be found in urban areas
+After mating, the male is by the side of the female, engaging in activities with her.
+Moreover, they are not afraid of humans and can often be found in urban areas

 Diet

-The European Starling is mainly insectivorous but they sometimes feed on plant seeds, making them omnivorous too.
+The European Starling is mainly insectivorous, but they sometimes feed on plant seeds, making them omnivorous too.
 Their prey includes different pests, arthropods, and fruit nectar.
-Some of them cannot eat sucrose and since they have a sense of taste, they can distinguish between different sugary items.
+Some of them cannot eat sucrose, and since they have a sense of taste, they can distinguish between different sugary items.

 What Does the European Starling Eat?